m0rrism0rris/quake-guide/quake/quakespasm/quakespasm_windows.md

 ###### 2.1—Demo
 Download *pak0.pak* from <https://github.com/shaunlebron/blinky/blob/master/game/id1/pak0.pak?raw=true>
 Place it in the id1 folder from earlier
-Skip section 2.2 below
+Skip section 2.2

 ###### 2.2—Full Version
 Install Quake using Steam, like any other game
 Right-click on Quake in the sidebar and select *Properties*
 Go to the *Local Files* tab and select *Browse Local Files*
 This folder contains 7 different versions of Quake
-Ignore them all, unless you want to relive the 90s
+Ignore them all, unless you want to relive the 90s (I suggest *WinQuake.exe*)
 Open the enclosed *Id1* folder and copy *PAK0.PAK* and *PAK1.PAK* to your id1 folder from earlier

 #### 3—Configuration
 Quake by default requires some setup to play like a modern game, and to look closer to the original Quake
-Follow section 3.2 to configure it manually
+Follow section 3.1 to skip this or follow 3.2 to configure it manually

 ###### 3.1—Manual Configuration
-Go to <https://github.com/m0rrism0rris/misc/blob/main/quake/quakespasm/config.cfg>, right-click on the *Raw* button, and click *Save Link As*
+Right-click on the link [https://raw.githubusercontent.com/m0rrism0rris/misc/main/quake/quakespasm/config.cfg] and select *Save Link As*
 Name it *config.cfg* and place it in the id1 folder
-Skip section 3.2 below
+Skip section 3.2

 ###### 3.2—Manual Configuration
 Open Quakespasm, and start a new game
 Press *~* to open the console

 *Some useful settings:*